Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 19. Sólheimasandur Plane Wreck

-If you like surreal looking places to photograph, then this is for you.
+If you’re looking for surreal places to photograph, then this is for you.
 This site is known as the Sólheimasandur Plane Wreck, named after the beach where the crash happened.

 What is a US Navy plane doing in Iceland, you may ask?
 Well, the Navy used to have a base in Iceland, and on November 24, 1973, one of their DC-3 planes ran out of fuel after the pilot switched to the wrong fuel tank and crash-landed on the beach.

-Luckily all crew members survived the accident, but for some reason, the fuselage was left there and never recovered.
-Today, it is a cool and surreal place to visit, and one I’d recommend everyone to go to and see from inside and out.
+Luckily all crew members survived the accident, but the fuselage was left there and never recovered.
+I found it to be one of the most interesting places to visit in Iceland, and one I’d recommend to everyone.

 To reach it, you’ll have to walk about 45 minutes each way from the highway (Route 1).
 If you’re willing to walk a bit more, you can continue past the plane towards the beach shore.

-But, in recent years, Reykjavik Excursions added a bus that takes you from the parking lot to the plane for 2,900 ISK roundtrip or 2000 ISK one way.
+In recent years, Reykjavik Excursions added a bus that takes you from the parking lot to the plane for 2,900 ISK roundtrip or 2000 ISK one-way.
 It runs every 30 minutes.

 20. Dettifoss Waterfall

-Dettifoss, located in Vatnajökull National Park in the Northeast area of Iceland, is the most powerful waterfall in Europe.
+Dettifoss, located in Vatnajökull National Park in north Iceland, is the most powerful waterfall in Europe.

 Dettifoss is situated on the Jökulsá á Fjöllum River and drops 45 meters down to the Jökulsárgljúfur canyon.